 Relax and Reduce Stress

-If you want to give your hair the best shot at growing, then you need to start practicing to relax and reduce stress in your life.
+If you want to give your hair loss the best shot at reversing, then you need to start practicing to relax and reduce stress in your life.
 You might be unaware but stress has the potential to affect your health adversely without you even realizing it.

 Yes, stress can drain your energy, make you feel physically ill, and even cause hair to fall out.
 Stress can play a key role in contributing to hair loss.
 Fortunately, temporary hair loss is often linked with stress and may grow back over time.